joebew42/joebew42.github.io/about.md

 Right now I am going in depth with [Domain-Driven Design](https://en.wikipedia.org/wiki/Domain-driven_design), [Microservices Architecture](https://martinfowler.com/articles/microservices.html), [Distributed computing](https://en.wikipedia.org/wiki/Distributed_computing) and [Erlang](https://www.erlang.org/).
 You can follow my studies by visiting my [Daily Activity Log](http://joebew42.github.io/events.xml).

-Besides the mainly technical aspects I like to pay particular attention to the improvement of organizational aspects, processes, trainings and soft skills that are the growth's pillars of a team and its culture.
+Besides the mainly technical aspects I like to pay particular attention to the improvement of organizational aspects, dynamics, trainings and soft skills that are the growth's pillars of a team and its culture.

 ## How am I used to work ?